 Under UK data protection law, you have rights over personal information that we hold about you.
 These are summarised below.

 Right to be informed

 You have the right to be told how your personal information will be used.
 This policy and other policies and statements used on this website and in our communications are intended to provide you with a clear and transparent description of how your personal information may be used.

 Right to access your personal information

 You have a right to access certain personal data being kept about you, either physically or digitally.
-Anyone who wishes to exercise this right should apply, in writing, to the Data Lead at Macular Society, Crown Chambers, South Street, Andover SP10 2BN or firstname.lastname@example.org.
+Anyone who wishes to exercise this right should apply, in writing, to the data protection officer at Macular Society, Crown Chambers, South Street, Andover SP10 2BN or email firstname.lastname@example.org.
 Please include details of the information you wish to access.
 The charity will respond within 30 days, providing that the request includes appropriate contact details, proof of identity from the individual and we can validate the request.

 Right to have your inaccurate personal information corrected